My Health Insurance Rates Are Out of Control!

 This despite being super healthy and only having seen the doctor only for annual physicals.
 (The first one of these physicals, by the way, was supposedly covered for free under the “preventive” clause, but I ended up getting stiffed with a $150 charge for a 10-minute followup visit to get the results of it.)

 Every year I look for a competing plan, but it still seems like my rates are still “very good” compared to alternatives.
-Most of my hope for moderation in premiums lies in health care exchanges, which Colorado is poised to set up by October 2013.
+Most of my hope for moderation in premiums lies in health care exchanges, which Colorado was poised to set up by October 2013.
 Hopefully, the exchanges can introduce enough competition and choice to help curtail the ever-escalating premium increases.
 (2016: Competition dried up significantly especially after the state shut down the Colorado HealthOp.
 Now the only health insurance options for me are from Kaiser and Anthem.)

 Anyone else think this is out of control and/or have any advice on what to do about it?

 One idea I have is to increase my deductible again and then augment my health insurance with accident insurance (at a cost of ~$25/month), mainly because I feel I am at a greater risk right now of getting injured due to a freak accident than, say, coming down with a serious disease like cancer.
-But I haven’t done a thorough economic or risk analysis on that yet.
+(Insurance companies are not providing option to increase deductible further for significant savings.)